ChristianMarzianGithub/TexasHoldem-Backend/README.md

 mvn test
 ```
 Tests include basic flow coverage for blinds, turn order, and action validation.
 Ensure bots act first in heads-up situations
 before submitting a human action.
+Bot turn handling now halts once the next actor is human to avoid advancing through an entire
+hand without input.

+The Maven compiler is configured with the `-parameters` flag so Spring can reliably bind `@PathVariable` arguments without
+explicit names; keep this enabled when adjusting build settings.

 ## Frontend (React + Vite + Material UI)
 Frontend lives in `/frontend` and communicates with the backend API.